-In the year ahead, TrustWorks intends to work with organisations working in conflict-affected and fragile states to help them address issues related to corruption.
 When working with clients, we encourage transparent communication between operational staff and management, and encourage companies to put in place processes which allow staff to report instances of corruption without fear of reprisal.
-The company shall institute and continuously review its operational guidelines on anti-corruption internally, as well as due diligence in dealing with current and prospective clients.
+The company shall institute and continuously review its operational guidelines on anticorruption internally, as well as due diligence in dealing with current and prospective clients.

-Based on a PhD dissertation completed by the Director in February 2020, we are in the process of developing an ambitious programme regarding the inclusion of businesses in peace mediation processes that, in its later stages, will support business actors to transition towards transparent operation of their business.
+Based on a PhD dissertation completed by the Director in February 2020, we are in the process of seeking funding for an ambitious programme regarding the inclusion of businesses in peace mediation processes that, in its later stages, will support business actors to transition towards transparent operation of their business; we have identified a pilot country for this programme and we are in the process of seeking partners.

-TrustWorks is yet to initiate a programme with a client specifically on anti-corruption issues, although dealing with accusations forms part of the projects under development and other on-going engagements.
+TrustWorks is yet to initiate a programme with a client specifically on anti-corruption issues.
 In the year ahead, the company intends to identify and partner with existing anti-corruption initiatives driven by private sector entities to complement government efforts in fighting corruption in resource-rich developing and/or conflict-affected regions.
-It is TrustWorks' objective to also actively engage with policy-makers and civil society to contribute to policy development that boosts investor confidence to promote socio-economic development and political stability.
+It is TrustWorks' objective to also actively engage with policy-makers and civil society to contribute to policy development that boosts investor confidence to promote socio- economic development and political stability.